hyperknot/openfreemap/website/src/content/index/donate.md

 When subscribing to a support plan, you receive an invoice for each of your payments.

-Note: if you want to make a single donation, feel free to cancel after the first payment.
+Note: if you want to make a single donation, you can do this via [GitHub Sponsors](https://github.com/sponsors/hyperknot).
 However, please understand that the nature of this project needs recurring donations to cover the server costs.